 Grant in 2016

-LIFNano Therapeutics, established in 2013 as a spin-out from the University of Cambridge, is a clinical-stage company dedicated to the development of targeted therapies for neurodegenerative diseases, particularly multiple sclerosis.
-The company specializes in utilizing nanotechnology to deliver the biologic Leukaemia Inhibitory Factor (LIF), aiming to repair damaged tissues, including neurons in the brain and spinal cord.
-By focusing on natural treatment options, LIFNano Therapeutics seeks to provide innovative solutions for patients suffering from multiple sclerosis and other inflammatory diseases affecting the brain and immune system.
+LIFNano Therapeutics is a clinical-stage biotechnology company founded in 2013 as a spin-out from the University of Cambridge.
+The company specializes in the targeted delivery of Leukaemia Inhibitory Factor (LIF), utilizing advanced nanotechnology to develop therapeutics aimed at treating multiple sclerosis and other neurodegenerative diseases.
+By focusing on the precise delivery of biologics, LIFNano aims to repair damaged tissues, particularly neurons in the brain and spinal cord.
+This approach provides patients with a potential natural treatment option for multiple sclerosis and inflammatory diseases affecting the brain and immune system.

 Tecrea Ltd is involved in basic research that results in transformative technologies for biomedicine.
 We focus on creative ways to use nanotechnology to improve cell delivery of reagents and drugs.
 We view cell delivery as a central problem in biological research and biomedicine, and improved delivery strategies can enable better application of many reagents and drugs.
 By improving delivery, Tecrea Ltd enables scientists to bring forward modern molecular medicines to the clinic.